 Monaco on the French Riviera is a one square mile major banking center with 36,00 residents who pay no income tax and include a high per capita number of millionaires and billionaires.

-But in the 1950s, Monaco was in decline with a reputation for being a ‘sunny place for shady people’—until Grace Kelly retired at age 26 from a six-year acting career to marry Prince Rainier--returning Monaco to fairytale status by becoming its real-life Princess.
+In the 1950s, Monaco was in decline until Grace Kelly retired at age 26 from a six-year acting career to marry Prince Rainier--returning Monaco to fairytale status by becoming its real-life Princess.

 She'd starred with Clark Gable in Mogambo, won an Oscar for her role alongside Bing Crosby in The Country Girl, played opposite Gary Cooper in High Noon, with Ray Milland in Dial M for Murder, as James Stewart’s co-star in Rear Window--with Cary Grant in To Catch a Thief—filmed in Monaco--and was a princess in The Swan.

 Grace met Prince Rainier while in Cannes for the film festival before heading back to the U.S. to make 'High Society'...he came to America to meet her family...and The Wedding of the Century was on.

 Kelly, with family, bridesmaids, friends, dogs, over 80-pieces of luggage, and an army of press reporters--boarded the SS Constitution and departed New York Harbor on April 4th, 1956 for the week-long voyage to the French Riviera.
 In Monaco--tens of thousands including hundreds of International press lined the streets to greet the future princess: here